ClimateImpactLab/DataFS/README.rst

      :alt: Updates

-DataFS is pip for data.
+DataFS is a package manager for data.
 It manages file versions, dependencies, and metadata for individual use or large organizations.

 Configure and connect to a metadata `Manager <http://datafs.readthedocs.io/en/latest/configure.manager.html>`_ and multiple data `Services <http://datafs.readthedocs.io/en/latest/configure.authorities.html>`_ using a specification file and you'll be sharing, tracking, and using your data in seconds.